apache/cordova-plugin-inappbrowser/README.md

     window.open = cordova.InAppBrowser.open;

+If you change the browsers `window.open` function this way, it can have unintended side effects (especially if this plugin is included only as a dependency of another plugin).

 The InAppBrowser window behaves like a standard web browser, and can't access Cordova APIs.
 For this reason, the InAppBrowser is recommended if you need to load third-party (untrusted) content, instead of loading that